Thithikudhe: Plot

 Chinnu and Anuradha (Anu) are childhood friends who live in a village.
-They always enjoy singing, dancing, playing and having fun with each other.
+They always enjoy singing, dancing, playing and having fun together.
 Anu's father, who is a rich government official, gets transferred and relocates to another place with his family, which makes Anu lose contact with Chinnu.
 Before Anu leaves the village, she gifts a nice and beautiful musical watch to Chinnu as a token of her remembrance.
 Chinnu's mother passes away suddenly, and he is left alone.
 Chinnu is adopted by Chandramohan's family and gets renamed as Venu.

 Venu is very attached to his adopted parents and looks after Chandramohan's music shop.
 Venu is in love with his childhood friend Anu, despite losing her contact with the hope of meeting her someday.
 Meanwhile, Anu's another name is Renu, and she too is in love with Chinnu with the same hope.
 Venu still preserves the musical watch gifted by Anu.
 Renu writes a story about her life (called Thithikudhe) in a weekly Ananda Vikadan magazine with the hope that Chinnu might read it and come to her.

 Sruthi, a press reporter and the daughter of a magazine editor Sivaraman, is Venu's friend and she too falls in love with him after realising his good nature.
 One day, Venu's sister's engagement was cancelled due to a misunderstanding, so Venu and Chandramohan go for a drink.
 Venu asks Sruthi to help them to get home.
 Sruthi sees them but drops Venu at home only.
 As Venu is drunk, he unknowingly gifts the musical watch to Sruthi, thanking her.

 The next day, Renu comes to a store and gets surprised upon seeing the watch with Sruthi.
 Renu feels happy that her hope of finding Chinnu is going to come true.
 Sruthi says that the watch was gifted by her lover Venu, which shocks Renu.
 Now, Renu learns that Chinnu is none other than Venu, but she feels bad that he has forgotten her and has decided to love Sruthi.

 Venu realizes that he has missed the watch as he does not remember giving it to Sruthi.
 When he realises this, he meets Sruthi and apologizes, asking her to return the watch as it is preserved by him as a memory of his childhood friend Anu.
 Sruthi is worried upon knowing that Venu is indeed in love with Anu.
 During their next meet, Sruthi informs this to Renu, and Renu is excited upon now knowing that Venu is also sharing the same feeling as her.
 She found Venu at a TV stage show where she saw him singing their friendship song, 'Mainave Mainave'.
 However, Renu does not disclose that she is none other than his childhood friend Anu.
 She instead tries to befriend Venu as Renu and love him slowly.